PandemicOfNukes/Discord-Cleaner/README.md

 A simple script made in AutoKey to delete Discord Messages.

-Just run the .exe file.
+Just run the .exe file, open Discord and press T.

 Warning: Some Anti-Virus programs can say that the .exe file is a virus.
 I assure you that this is a false positive.
 If you wish to see the source code its also in this repository.